AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/Q4-employing-staff/2015-01-01-questionnaire-employing-introtext.md

-## Are you planning to employ staff within the next 12 months?
+## Do you plan to employ staff within the next 12 months?